DioxusLabs/dioxus/docs/router/src/guide/building-a-nest.md

 # Building a Nest
 Not a bird's nest!
 A nest of routes!

 In this chapter we will begin to build the blog portion of our site which will include links, nested URLs, and URL parameters.
-We will also go more in depth with when we want to display content without a route.
+We will also explore the use case of rendering components outside of routes.

 ### Site Navigation
 Our site visitors won't know all the available pages and blogs on our site so we should provide a navigation bar for them.